 - Developing research facilities

 Demonstration of a commitment to graduate education by new members of the faculty in the first year of hiring may be determined in the employment or hiring interview.

 - Commitment to Professional and Ethical Behavior at All Times

-All graduate faculty are expected to abide by the same behavioral standards as the entire university faculty and/or discipline-specific behavioral standards, such as those required for program accreditation or accepted practice.
-The university's standards can be founds within Section 5 of the university's faculty handbook (click here to go directly to this section)
+All graduate faculty are expected to abide by the same behavioral standards as the entire University faculty and/or discipline-specific behavioral standards, such as those required for program accreditation or accepted practice.
+The University's standards can be found within Section 5 of the University's faculty handbook (click here to go directly to this section)

 Processes of Designation, Continuation, and Appeal

 IMPORTANT: The following is the sequential order that must be followed for graduate faculty appointment as a full or associate member.
 Any application not using the prescribed application form and C.V. form will be returned (see appointment to special membership for exception to this requirement).

 - The faculty member will initiate the nomination/application process in his/her academic

 department/instructional unit with an application submitted to the department head.

 - The application form